A Ruelle dynamical zeta function for equivariant flows: Introduction

 A relevant class of examples where the equivariant Fried conjecture does not hold is the action by the fundamental group of a compact manifold on its universal cover.
 Already in Fried's proof of his conjecture for hyperbolic manifolds \cite{Fried86}, and also in later proofs of other cases (see the references below \eqref{eq Fried intro}), the strategy is to decompose both sides of \eqref{eq Fried intro} into factors corresponding to conjugacy classes in the fundamental group.
 But only the total expressions are equal, not the factors for individual conjugacy classes.
 This is easiest to see for the trivial conjugacy class.
 Then the corresponding factor in the expression for analytic torsion is $L^2$-analytic torsion \cite{Lott92c, Mathai92} and is generally different from $1$, whereas the corresponding factor for the Ruelle $\zeta$-function is always $1$.

 In several other cases, however, we compute the equivariant Ruelle $\zeta$-function explicitly, and find that its value at zero equals equivariant analytic torsion.
 These cases are: \begin{enumerate} \item the real line acting on itself, see Lemma \ref{lem Ruelle R}; \item the circle acting on itself, see Lemmas \ref{lem Ruelle S1} and \ref{lem Ruelle S1 e}; \item certain discrete subgroups of the Euclidean motion group acting on the unit sphere bundle of $\R^n$, with geodesic flow; see Proposition \ref{prop Fried Eucl}. \end{enumerate} For geodesic flow on the unit sphere bundle of the $n$-sphere, acted on by $\SO(n+1)$, we compute the equivariant Ruelle $\zeta$-function in Proposition \ref{prop Ruelle S2} for $n=2$ and in Proposition \ref{prop Ruelle S3} for $n=3$.
-In these cases, we do not expect \eqref{eq g Fried intro} to hold, because the kernel of the Laplacian $\Delta_F$ is nonzero.
+In this case, the equivariant Ruelle $\zeta$-function does not extend meromorphically to zero, so the left hand side of \eqref{eq g Fried intro} is not defined.
+Now the kernel of the Laplacian $\Delta_F$ is nonzero, so the conditions of the equivariant Fried conjecture are not satisfied.

+For geodesic flow on $\R^n$, the classical Ruelle $\zeta$-function equals $1$, since there are no closed geodesics.
+For geodesic flow on spheres, this function is not defined, as there are uncountably many closed geodesics.
+It may be of interest that the equivariant Ruelle $\zeta$-function is defined, and nontrivial, in these cases, for suitable group elements.

-Furthermore, we show that in many cases, the equivariant Ruelle $\zeta$-function has the same behaviour with respect to restriction to subgroups as equivariant analytic torsion; see Lemma \ref{lem Ruelle subgroup}.
+As another relation between the equivariant Ruelle $\zeta$-function and equivariant analytic torsion, we show that these quantities in many cases have the same behaviour with respect to restriction to subgroups; see Lemma \ref{lem Ruelle subgroup}.

 These results, together with the suggestive similarities between the equivariant Ruelle $\zeta$-function and equivariant analytic torsion in Remark \ref{rem Ruelle torsion det}, make us wonder if general conditions can be formulated under which the equivariant Fried conjecture is true.
 We plan to investigate this in the future.